Dr Jason Lam, GP and Medical Educator

 And serendipitously, through my work at EV GP Training, I am occasionally the speaker at General Practice information sessions.
 While my kids are always welcome to come along, they prefer to go to Nanas!

-Dr Grant Connoley, GP and EV Board Director
+Dr Grant Connoley, GP and former EV Board Director

 My medical career started when I graduated from the University of Melbourne.
 After my hospital years at the Austin Hospital and Monash Medical centre, including a diploma of obstetrics, I joined the Family Medicine Program, then run by the RACGP (the forerunner of the current general practice training scheme).
 I wasn’t sure I was destined for general practice, but there was an FMP rotation at Monash University Department of Family Medicine that looked interesting.
 Part of that rotation was at Blackburn Clinic.
 I stayed on at Monash for a few years, then worked as a Medical Educator at the FMP for another couple of years, but I always kept up sessions at Blackburn clinic, and I am still there after 28 years!